PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/Deploy2Azure.md

     2. Select a location near you
     3. Wait some minutes until the resources are created

-> Issue with azd 1.6.1: After creating the resources, you might need to change the Ingress configuration to have the services previously specified
+> Issue with azd 1.6.1: After creating the resources, you might need to change the Ingress configuration to have the services previously specified.
+See https://github.com/Azure/azure-dev/issues/3393

 These resources are now available: